 Regulatory Flexibility Act

-The Chief Counsel for Regulation of the Department of Commerce has certified to the Chief Counsel for Advocacy of the Small Business Administration (SBA) that this rule will not have a significant economic impact on a substantial number of small entities.
-The reasons for this certification are explained in the proposed rule (75 FR 24549) and are not fully repeated here.
-Briefly, the Department certified that this rule will not have a significant economic impact on a substantial number of small businesses because:
+The Chief Counsel for Regulation of the Department of Commerce has certified to the Chief Counsel for Advocacy of the Small Business Administration (SBA) that this proposed rule, if adopted, would not have a significant economic impact on a substantial number of small entities.

 Paperwork Reduction Act